-And to think I used to swear by this pressing — specifically the 2000 Yen reissue, not the 1500 Yen original — another example of just how Wrong one can be.
+And to think I used to swear by this pressing — specifically the 2000 Yen reissue, not the 1500 Yen original, which I never liked very much — another example of just how wrong one can be.

 We happily admit to our mistakes because we know that all this audio stuff and especially the search for Hot Stampers is a matter of trial and error.

 We do the trials; we run the experiments,

 That’s the only way to avoid the kinds of errors most audiophiles make when it comes to finding the best sounding records.

 Being skeptical of every claim you have not tested for yourself is key to getting good results from this kind of work.

 Of course, being human we can’t help but make our share of mistakes.
 The difference is that we learn from them.
 We report the facts to the best of our ability every time out.

 Every record gets a chance to show us what it’s made of, regardless of where it was made, who made it or why they made it.